 When you move abroad, especially under financial duress, you’re essentially starting your life over from scratch.
 In order to set up that new life, you’ll need money – more specifically, cash.

 Having a reliable source of money can help you set up residency in wherever you’re choosing to call home.
 Unfortunately, it can be hard to establish credit abroad.
 That means getting loans and charging things to your credit card aren’t going to be that simple.
 You just won’t have the credit history to do it.
 If you’re already having money problems thanks to your existing student loans, you might find it hard to buy a home or car, or just make immediate, everyday purchases, without a lot of cash readily available.
-As PolicyGenius contributor Paul Sisolak notes in his own take on the topic over at Student Loan Hero, if you have that kind of cash available to you, "you might as well just pay off those loans."

 And since you’ll have effectively ruined your credit score back home thanks to not paying your student loan debt, you may find yourself out of a credit card even if you do make your way back stateside.